 This summary is based on data for over 8000 employees who received pay/bonus during the relevant reporting period for gender pay gap reporting.
 Around 81% of these employees are client facing colleagues whilst the remaining 19% make up our branch operations and head office support functions.

 We have a very strong female representation at Allied Healthcare.
 Women represent 87% of the total reported workforce.

 When looking at the gender pay gap as a median and a mean average our results are very positive.
 The averages show that there is only a very small gap in the average earnings of men and women at Allied Healthcare.
-As of April 2017, the median gap was 1.5% and the mean gap was 2.1%.
-This compares very favorably with the national averages of 18.4% for the median gap and 17.4% for the mean gap.
+As of April 2018, the median gap was 2% and the mean gap was also 2%.
+This compares very favourably with the national averages of 18.4% for the median gap and 17.4% for the mean gap.

+One of the reasons our pay gap is so small is that 60% of our executive team and 80% of our senior management team are female.
 This means that female representation in the highest paid roles in the company is very strong.
 The small gap that is seen can be attributed to a higher percentage of men in departments like IT and finance.
 Roles in these departments generally fall into the highest paid quartile.
-Despite very strong female representation at executive and senior management levels, this has then resulted in male representation in the upper quartile being 15%, slightly higher than the company average for male representation of 13%.
+Despite very strong female representation at executive and senior management levels, this has then resulted in male representation in the upper quartile being 16%, slightly higher than the company average for male representation of 13%.

-The median bonus gap is 0%.
+The median bonus gap is 1%.
 This is because we pay many of our client facing colleague’s small bonus payments for winning monthly and quarterly awards, referring friends and as incentives to support when needed.
-With these payments representing the majority of bonus payments paid, and with little difference in bonus payments between men and women at this level, the middle point is the same resulting in no gap.
+With these payments representing the majority of bonus payments paid, and with little difference in bonus payments between men and women at this level, the middle point gap is very small.